betaglot/betaglot/docs/dev/Python/Overview.md

 A more accurate name for "variable" is "assignable" since many variables don't vary, they remain constant after being assigned a value

-Instantiate and EcoParameter with an empty string for Via
+Instantiate and EcoType with an empty string for Via

 ```py